hagay3/mysql-dumper/README.md

 # mysql-dumper
-Utility that dump mysql database into a slave, using mysqldump.
+Utility that dumps mysql database into a slave, using mysqldump.